Expensify/App/docs/articles/expensify-classic/getting-started/Invite-Members.md

 You have the ability to invite your colleagues to join your Expensify Workspace by sharing a unique Workspace Joining Link.
 You can use this link as many times as necessary to invite multiple members through various communication methods such as internal emails, chats, text messages, and more.

 To find your unique link, simply go to **Settings > Workspace > Group > *Workspace Name* > People**.
-It's easily accessible from there.

 ## Allowing Members to Automatically Join Your Workspace

 You can streamline the process of inviting colleagues to your Workspace by enabling the Pre-approve switch located below your Workspace Joining Link.
 This allows teammates to automatically become part of your Workspace as soon as they create an Expensify account using their work email address.

 Here's how it works: If a colleague signs up with a work email address that matches the email domain of a company Workspace owner (e.g., if the Workspace owner's email is admin@expensify.com and the colleague signs up with employee@expensify.com), they will be able to join your Workspace seamlessly without requiring a manual invitation.
-When new members join the Workspace, they will be set up to submit their expense reports to the Workspaceowner by default.
+When new members join the Workspace, they will be set up to submit their expense reports to the Workspace owner by default.

 To enable this feature, go to **Settings > Workspace > Group > *Workspace Name* > People**.